Also Known As:

 How To Identify:

 A mottled olive green to yellow/green on the higher back and fading to a creamy yellow underneath and lower body.
 Murray Cod have quite a large mouth and forward eyes.
 Common sizes area around 2-10kgs however more and more dam introduced larger cods are caught each year.
 Potentially could reach 100kg however fish over 40kgs are rare.
+In the past sometimes confused with the rarer Cod of the Eastern freshwater ways, Mary River Cod.

 How To Catch: